 One of the scarier side effects of sleep deprivation is the toll it takes on our immune system.
 Your immune system needs T cells and cytokines to protect you from infection, and sleep is the time those cells and proteins are produced and released.
 Without sleep, your immune system suffers.

-In a time where many of us are fearful of the coronavirus and its impact, it’s worth mentioning that sleep is now more important than ever, as recent research has found a lack of sleep can increase your risk of respiratory diseases.
+In a time where many of us are fearful of the coronavirus and its impact, it’s worth mentioning that sleep is now more important than ever, as has found a lack of sleep can increase your risk of respiratory diseases.

 “Ultimately prolonged lack of sleep can lead to a higher risk of long-term disease because our body doesn’t have time to fix itself during our downtime,” says Botha.